la2050/archive/_projects/2016/mitú-accelerate-la-diversifying-digital-content-creation-for-regional-social-impact.md

   ["Arts establishments","Employment in the creative industries","Measures of cultural and global economic influence (“soft power”)","Minority- and women-owned firms"]
+project_proposal_impact:
+  - Arts establishments
+  - Employment in the creative industries
+  - Measures of cultural and global economic influence (“soft power”)
+  - Minority- and women-owned firms
+project_proposal_description: >-
+  mitú Accelerate LA not only discovers aspiring Latino digital filmmakers, but connects them with key community organizations, educational institutions, and industry partners, with the goal of training them on how to successfully create digital content that speaks to the often overlooked, yet massive, Latino millennial audience.
+As leaders in this field, mitú is focused on giving back by teaching Latino filmmakers to authentically tell their own stories in a way that speaks directly and effective
+project_areas:
+  - Central LA
+  - East LA
+  - San Gabriel Valley
+  - San Fernando Valley
+  - South LA
+  - Gateway Cities
 project_proposal_best_place: >-
   Latinos are the fastest growing demographic in the US, but only represent a fraction of the filmmaking community.
 As a result, they are underrepresented